ebrelsford/ebrelsford.github.io/talks/2016/doitt/modules/3_styling_data.md

     1. In your map canvas, zoom out to the layer's extent (eg, all of NYC).
     2. Go to **Project > New Print Composer**.
     3. Use the **Add new map** tool and draw a rectangle for the viewport of the map.
 This will be the overview map.
-    4. Leaving the print composer open, go back to your map canvas and zoom in to an area you wish to use as an inset.
+    4. Leaving the print composer open, switch to your map canvas and zoom in to an area you wish to use as an inset.
     5. Go back to the print composer and use the **Add new map** tool to add another map alongside or on top of the overview map.
 This will be the inset map.
     6. Add a frame around the inset map under **Item properties**.
     7. Add an overview to the overview map: select the overview map, go to **Item properties**, scroll down to **Overviews**, add new one (**+**), and select **Map 1** next to **Map frame**.